OpenClassrooms-Student-Center/Software-Architect-Project-5/README.md

 ## Documentation Pending Completion and Sign Off
-These documents need to be collaborated on with the new Guardian for Enterprise Architecture)
+These documents need to be collaborated on with the new Guardian for Enterprise Architecture:
 * *[Architecture Statement of Work](./artefacts/architecture/statement-of-work)*
 * *[Architecture Requirements Specificaiton](./artefacts/architecture/architecture-requirements-specification)*
 * *[Architecture Contract with Design and Development](./artefacts/architecture/architecture-contract-development)*